top of page

 Let’s get real.
 Healing isn’t just about feeling better emotionally.
 It’s about practical steps that help you regain control and confidence.
 Here are some widow recovery tools that can make a tangible difference:

 • Financial Planning Apps: Managing money after loss can be daunting.
-Apps like You Need A Budget (YNAB) or Mint help you track expenses, plan budgets, and set financial goals.
+Apps help you track expenses, plan budgets, and set financial goals.
 They’re user-friendly and can reduce anxiety around money.

 • Parenting Support Groups: If you’re a single parent, connecting with others in similar situations can be a lifeline.
 Online forums and local groups offer advice, empathy, and shared experiences.